osiux/osiux.ws-gatsby/content/articles/get-rid-of-huge-font-awesome-icons-on-gatsby.md

 tags: ['gatsbyjs', 'fontawesome']
 ---

-When building this site I noticed that on first load, before anything is cached on the browser, the Font Awesome icons used in the footer and contact section were really huge for a second or two, it looks ugly so it needed to be fixed.
+When building this site I noticed that on the first load before anything is cached on the browser, the Font Awesome icons used in the footer and contact section were huge for a second or two, it looks ugly so it needed to be fixed.

 ## Why it happens?